Coneriys/apache4/docs/content/setup/swarm.md

 ```

 !!! note
-    This option requires a running OTEL collector accessible by Traefik.
+    This option requires a running OTEL collector accessible by apache4.
 Consult the [Tracing Documentation](../reference/install-configuration/observability/tracing.md).

 #### Access Logs

-You can configure Traefik to log incoming requests for debugging and analysis.
+You can configure apache4 to log incoming requests for debugging and analysis.
 *Example `command` additions:*

 ```yaml